Sailor Malan: Post-war opposition to apartheid

 After the conclusion of the war, Malan resigned his commission with the Royal Air Force in April 1946, retaining the rank of group captain, and returned home to South Africa, where he commenced a career in sheep farming.

 Malan maintained his ties to the RAF community however, acting as president of the Royal Air Forces Association’s South African Area and becoming a life-member of its Johannesburg Branch.

-In the early 1950s, he became involved in increasingly volatile South African domestic politics with its radical polarizing atmosphere and racially and culturally divided societal tensions.
+In the early 1950s, he became involved in increasingly volatile South African domestic politics with its radical polarising atmosphere and racially and culturally divided societal tensions.
 After the National Party was voted into government in the late 1940s South Africa's domestic governance moved to a position of national conservatism and introduced apartheid, which Malan objected to.
-In the early 1950s in response Malan joined a liberal politically organized protest movement opposed to the introduction of the apartheid system styling itself as the Torch Commando, of which – with his public recognition acquired from his war career – he was elected president.
+In the early 1950s in response Malan joined a liberal politically organised protest movement opposed to the introduction of the apartheid system styling itself as the Torch Commando, of which – with his public recognition acquired from his war career – he was elected president.
 Through the early 1950s he involved himself in political opposition to what he perceived was increasing authoritarianism of the National Party in government, which he felt threatened to become fascist in nature.
 At one point the Torch Commando (called for its predilection for staging night-time rallies outside government buildings with the protestors bearing flaming torches for dramatic illumination) movement had 250,000 members, and staged well-attended rallies across South Africa, which Malan often publicly addressed.

-By the late 1950s, the movement lost momentum as some of the factions that constituted it increasingly moved from a hitherto public liberal position to one of world communism, and splintered away to join the African National Congress (ANC), with which Malan was not sympathetic.
-The rise of the ANC and its perceived radical agenda discouraged the majority of the Torch Commando's membership from continuing with their campaign against the apartheid state laws, leaving Malan with the disintegrating organization and him retiring from politics and public life, leaving the National Party to rule South Africa for the next four decades.
+By the late 1950s, the movement had lost momentum as some of the factions that constituted it increasingly moved from a hitherto public liberal position to one of world communism, and splintered away to join the African National Congress (ANC), with which Malan was not sympathetic.
+The rise of the ANC and its perceived radical agenda discouraged the majority of the Torch Commando's membership from continuing with their campaign against the apartheid state laws, leaving Malan with the disintegrating organisation and him retiring from politics and public life, leaving the National Party to rule South Africa for the next four decades.

 Death

 Malan died at the age of 52 on 17 September 1963 from Parkinson's disease, at the time a rare and little understood medical condition.
 A considerable sum of money was raised in his name to further study the disease.
 His funeral service was at St Cyprian's Cathedral, Kimberley, and his body was buried at West End Cemetery in Kimberley, Cape Province.
-Due to his prominent role in opposition to apartheid, the South African government sought to marginalize the event of his passing in order to further erase any lasting legacy of the Torch Commando.
+Due to his prominent role in opposition to apartheid, the South African government sought to marginalise his death in order to erase any legacy of the Torch Commando.
 Malan was not permitted a military funeral and all South African military personnel who attended his funeral were instructed not to wear their uniforms.
 The South African Air Force was instructed not to give any tribute to his death.